Xingfu Temple (Changshu): History

 In 868, in the 9th year of Xiantong period in the Tang dynasty (618–907), Emperor Yizong inscribed plaque with Chinese characters "Xingfu Chan Temple" (兴福禅寺) to the temple.

 After the establishment of the Communist State in 1949, the local government renovated and refurbished Xingfu Temple several times.
-A renovation and rebuilding to the main building began in 1981 and were completed in 1985.
+A renovation and rebuilding to the main building began in 1981 and was completed in 1985.
 Xingfu Temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 Architecture

 The existing main buildings include Shanmen, Mahavira Hall, Hall of Four Heavenly Kings, Hall of Guanyin, Bell tower, Drum tower, Hall of Guru, Dharma Hall, Huayan Pagoda, and Pagoda of Xingfu Temple.

 Culture

 Chang Jian, (常建), a Tang dynasty poet lived in the mid-8th century, eulogized a poem "Writing on the wall of a hall at Poshan Temple" (题破山寺后禅院) after visiting the temple.
 The poem was inscribed to the Three Hundred Tang Poems by Qing dynasty scholar Sun Zhu.
 It is selected in middle school textbook.